 When will you start the school year and when will you finish it?

-Will you home school through the summer or during holidays?
+Will you home-school through the summer or during the holidays?
 Do you want to homeschool for 6 weeks with 2-week breaks?
 Knowing how long you’re going to be in school will help you plan how many lessons you need to fit into your schedule.

 Set a Daily Schedule or Timetable